Nick Bostrom is a philosopher at Oxford. He wrote Superintelligence, a book about how things could go wrong on the path to human-level AI.

 "I wish I were a millionaire, I'd get all of these games."

-I imagine turning to him to say "You know, the irony is, the way to become a millionaire is to stop playing games."
-We both pause to look around at the other junkies in the store, trading cash for distraction.
-He laughs, I laugh, we pay for our videogames, and go on our way.
+I imagined turning to him to say "You know, the irony is, the way to become a millionaire is to stop playing games."
+Instead, we both paused to look around at the other junkies in the store, trading cash for distraction.
+He laughed, I laughed, we paid for our videogames, and went off on our way.